mshettyFE/NNRustChess/README.md

 add /lib to the end of the result of torch.__path__[0].
 Use this path to replace /path/to/libtorch/lib.

-To run the code, run the following in
+To run the code, run the following in  Rust ChessEngine directory

 ```
 LIBTORCH_USE_PYTORCH=1   cargo run